hablapps/LensStateIsYourFather/README.md

 }.
 ```

+The previous definition is rather strange.
+Usually, a method signature contains
+types exclusively, but `MonadStateLaws` methods include expressions in it!
+This
+is a nice consequence of having dependent types, which are just types that
+depend on plain values.
+In fact, the dependent type that we find here is `=`,
+which depends on two values: the left hand side expression and the right hand
+side expression of the particular equation (or law) that we want to declare.

-Defining `state` turns out to be straightforward:
+Now, defining `state` turns out to be straightforward:

 ```Coq
 Record state (S A : Type) := mkState
 { runState : S -> A * S }.
 ```

-Now, we can write the function that maps any `MonadState A (state S)` into a
+Once we have defined the main structures, we can translate the function that
-`lens S A`, which we'll use in our proof.
+maps any `MonadState A (state S)` into a `lens S A`, which we'll use in our
+proof.

 ```Coq
 Definition ms_2_lens {S A : Type} (ms : MonadState A (state S)) : lens S A :=